Crime481/onps-autobypass-calculator/README.md

 # onps-autobypass-calculator
+-- INSTRUCTION
-a small python script that is used as a calculator for the roblox game named oakridge nuclear power station to assist the user by quickly calculating the number that they need to enter into the turbine auto bypass keypad
+the program acts as a calculator that is used to assist you by quickly calculating the number that you need to enter in the auto bypass keypad in the roblox game named oakridge nuclear power station

+found a bug or have a question? shoot me a DM, my discord username is hutcrime